CompIsle/Unit-16-A2/doc/Problem 2 Doc.md

 The code follows a modular approach with separate classes for different functionalities.
 The `Program` class handles the main logic, the CSVreader class provides CSV file handling functionality, and the Book class represents a book with its properties and methods.

-Exception Handling:** The code includes exception handling to catch and handle any potential errors that may occur during file reading or other operations.
+The code includes exception handling to catch and handle any potential errors that may occur during file reading or other operations.

 The CSVreader class effectively reads a CSV file and converts it into a DataTable.
 The Program class uses this functionality to process the book details.